 These major challenges are being tackled through a high-performing, bold and collaborative innovation strategy.
-Teréga has a company-wide approach to Research & Innovation, involving colleagues from different areas of professional expertise and different departments, project promoters and Research & Innovation programme managers.
+Teréga has a company-wide approach to Research and Innovation, involving colleagues from different areas of professional expertise and different departments, project promoters and Research & Innovation programme managers.
 All of this is coordinated by the Research & Innovation Division.
 It enables us to build innovation into how we approach every one of our business activities and challenges.

-mean annual budget devoted to R&I
+mean annual budget devoted to R&I activities

 transport business projects